 Skip to content

-One-sentence summary: Squish separates the storage format of a transformer's weight tensors from their runtime format, enabling aggressive compression at rest, lossless reconstruction on demand, and Metal-native caching that loads a Qwen2.5-1.5B model in 0.33 seconds — 6× faster than mlx_lm's baseline — while using 160 MB of peak additional RAM versus the 2+ GB typically consumed during a standard load.
+One-sentence summary: Squish separates the storage format of a transformer's weight tensors from their runtime format, enabling aggressive compression at rest, lossless reconstruction on demand, and Metal-native caching that loads a Qwen2.5-1.5B model in 0.33–0.53 seconds (54× faster than a cold mlx_lm load (28.8 s) and 3.7× faster than a warm one) while using 160 MB of peak additional RAM versus the 2.4 GB typically consumed during a standard load.

 1. The Problem with Status-Quo Model Distribution